dhamith93/QuickNote/README.md

 ## QuickNote

-QuickNote is a simple note app which uses subset of markdown syntax for formatting.
+QuickNote is a simple note app that uses subset of markdown syntax for formatting.
 It can save your notes in markdown format and export them to html or docx format.
 QuickNote uses pandoc for docx exports.

 ### TODO